nilp0inter/book-digi-tools/scripts/ai-add-bookmarks/prompt.md

 - Bookmarks navigate to correct pages (verified with calc-offset and calc-final-page calculations)
 - **CRITICAL**: Offset consistency verified across the entire document, including final chapters
 - Final 2 chapters from the last section have been manually verified for correct page navigation
+- **MANDATORY**: All major chapters have been validated with `validate-chapter-location`
+- Only validated chapters are included in the final bookmark structure
 - Hierarchical structure displays properly with subsections nested under main sections
 - PDF metadata is populated with extracted information
 - Special characters in titles display correctly